 Prepare Your Paperwork

-One of the most important things you can do to accept your own death is make sure you've got legal plans made to remove the burden from your loved ones.
+One of the most important things you can do to accept your own death is to make sure you've got legal plans made to remove the burden from your loved ones.
 This includes documents like a will or pre-paid funeral plan.
 When you make these plans early on and discuss them with those charged with carrying them out after you're gone, everyone feels a small sense of preparedness.

 Give Life to Your Mortality